S3 method for class 'maihda_model'

 Note

 For lme4 models a VPC/ICC interval is obtained from a parametric bootstrap (bootstrap = TRUE).
 For brms models the VPC/ICC is summarised directly from the posterior draws: the reported estimate is the posterior median of the per-draw VPC (\(E[\sigma^2]\)-based, not the biased \(E[\sigma]^2\)) and the interval is a central credible interval at conf_level (default 95%), so no bootstrap argument is needed.
 The variance-components table reports the posterior-mean variance components, so the stratum proportion shown there may differ slightly from the headline VPC because the median of a ratio is not the ratio of means.
-For non-Gaussian brms families the level-1 (residual) variance uses the usual latent-scale approximation; for poisson(log) it is evaluated at the posterior-mean fitted values rather than per draw to avoid an expensive \(ndraws \times nobs\) computation.
+For non-Gaussian brms families the level-1 (residual) variance uses the usual latent-scale approximation.
+For the count families (Poisson, negative binomial) the marginal expected counts are propagated per draw – from the fixed-part linear-predictor draws and each draw's total random-intercept variance – for the intercept-only VPC structures (strata, crossed-dimensions, contextual), so the credible interval reflects fixed-effect and random-effect variance uncertainty; the negative-binomial shape draws are always propagated.
+A random-slope (longitudinal) structure, whose per-row random-effect design that fast path does not carry, instead holds the marginal expected counts at a posterior-mean plug-in (constant across draws) to avoid an expensive \(ndraws \times nobs\) computation.

 Interpreting the VPC/ICC

 The VPC is the between-stratum variance divided by the total unexplained variance.
 For the canonical single-stratum model that denominator is between-stratum + residual, but if the model includes additional random effects (e.g. (1 | site)) their variance is included in the denominator too (between-stratum + other random effects + residual), so the VPC is the between-stratum share of all unexplained variance.
 It is a conditional/residual ICC that excludes variance captured by the fixed effects, so for models with covariates it is conditional on them.
 It is most commonly read from the null model outcome ~ 1 + (1 | stratum), where it is the total between-stratum share.
-For non-Gaussian families the level-1 (residual) variance uses a latent/distributional approximation (\(\pi^2/3\) for logistic, \(\log(1 + 1/\mu)\) for Poisson per Stryhn et al. 2006, and \(\log(1 + 1/\mu + 1/\theta)\) for the negative binomial per Nakagawa, Johnson & Schielzeth 2017), so the VPC is on that latent scale; for a weighted Gaussian model the level-1 variance is the mean conditional residual variance, \(\bar{\sigma^2 / w_i}\), since the per-observation residual variance is \(\sigma^2 / w_i\).
+For non-Gaussian families the level-1 (residual) variance uses a latent/distributional approximation (\(\pi^2/3\) for logistic; \(\log(1 + 1/\lambda)\) for Poisson per Stryhn et al. 2006 and \(\log(1 + 1/\lambda + 1/\theta)\) for the negative binomial per Nakagawa, Johnson & Schielzeth 2017, each evaluated at a single marginal expected count \(\lambda\): the mean over the analytic sample of the row-level \(\lambda_i = \exp(x_i'\beta + v_i/2)\) – the fixed-part prediction with the log-normal correction for the row's total random-effect variance \(v_i\).
+The counts are averaged before the transform, which is where the cited \(\lambda\) is defined and which reduces to Nakagawa et al.'s \(\lambda = \exp(\beta_0 + \sigma^2/2)\) in the null model; not at the conditional fitted means, whose BLUPs would tie the level-1 variance to the realized random effects), so the VPC is on that latent scale; for a weighted Gaussian model the level-1 variance is the mean conditional residual variance, \(\bar{\sigma^2 / w_i}\), since the per-observation residual variance is \(\sigma^2 / w_i\).
 The stratum random effects represent the total between-stratum deviation; they equal the pure intersectional (interaction) component only when the additive main effects of the strata variables are included in the model.

 Examples